python/cpython/Doc/library/os.rst

    .. index:: module: stat

-   The standard module :mod:`stat` defines functions and constants that are useful for extracting information from a :ctype:`stat` structure.
+   The standard module :mod:`stat` defines functions and constants that are useful for extracting information from a :c:type:`stat` structure.
 (On Windows, some items are filled with dummy values.)

    Example::